The New Ethics: Background

 J. Howard Moore (1862–1912) was an American zoologist and philosopher.
-He was an early proponent of animal rights and ethical vegetarianism, blending his scientific knowledge with a strong moral philosophy in his writings.
-He was also part of the larger humanitarian movement that emerged in the late 19th and early 20th centuries, which aimed to advocate for better treatment of both humans and animals.
+He was an early advocate of animal rights and ethical vegetarianism, and his writings combined evolutionary thought with moral philosophy.
+He was also associated with the humanitarian movement of the late 19th and early 20th centuries, including campaigns concerned with the treatment of both humans and animals.

-This book is one of several works by Moore, which include Why I Am a Vegetarian (1895), Better-World Philosophy (1899) and The Universal Kinship (1906).
-His body of work collectively argued for the interconnectedness of all living beings and called for a moral evolution toward greater compassion and kindness.
+The New Ethics was one of several works by Moore on vegetarianism, animal ethics, and evolutionary morality, including Why I Am a Vegetarian (1895), Better-World Philosophy (1899), and The Universal Kinship (1906).

+Publication history

-The book was dedicated to Tess, Moore's pet name for his wife, Jennie.
-They were both admirers of the character Tess from Tess of the D'Urbervilles by Thomas Hardy.
+The first edition was published by Ernest Bell in London in 1907.
+(Note: It was dedicated to his wife, Jennie, who Moore referred to as Tess.
+Both admired the character Tess from Tess of the d'Urbervilles by Thomas Hardy.)
+A revised edition was published by Samuel A. Bloch in Chicago in 1909.